maehw/wokwi-lookup-table-generator/README.md

                         path to JSON logic input file; if none is given, stdout is used (default: logic.json) -o OUT_FILE, --outfile OUT_FILE
-                        path to generated wokwi schematic file (default: None)
+                        path to generated wokwi schematic file (default: None) -p, --parts_only, --no-parts_only
+                        dump wokwi parts list only (default: 0) -c, --connections_only, --no-connections_only
+                        dump wokwi connections list only (default: 0)
 ```

 Examples: